Campus Recreation and Wellness Department

 - Come in and rent a bike, kayak or paddleboard for social distant Activities

-The Campus Recreation Department enhances the quality of life and builds the campus community by educating and encouraging participation in activities that promote healthy lifestyles, social interactions, and leadership skills.
-The Campus Recreation Department creates an atmosphere that encourages individuals to develop life-long involvement in recreational activities and is dedicated to meeting the changing needs of a diverse community by offering quality structured and informal recreational opportunities.
+The Campus Recreation and Wellness enhances the quality of life and builds the campus community by educating and encouraging participation in activities that promote healthy lifestyles, social interactions, and leadership skills.
+The Campus Recreation and Wellness Department creates an atmosphere that encourages individuals to develop life-long involvement in recreational activities and is dedicated to meeting the changing needs of a diverse community by offering quality structured and informal recreational opportunities.

 Diversity and Inclusion Statement

-The University of Hawaiʻi at Hilo Campus Recreation Department , as part of Student Affairs, celebrates diversity.
+The University of Hawaiʻi at Hilo Campus Recreation and Wellness , as part of Student Affairs, celebrates diversity.